 It's not always easy to correct errors on your credit reports.
-However, don't give up just yet: You have a decades-old law on your side that requires credit reporting agencies and data providers to correct their mistakes -- and help keep your credit information from getting into the wrong hands.
+However, don't give up just yet: You have a decades-old law on your side that requires credit reporting agencies and data providers to correct their mistakes -- and recent changes make it easier.

 The Fair Credit Reporting Act was enacted in October 1970, just as consumer credit was exploding — and so was the power of the private companies that keep track of consumers’ payment behavior.
 Credit reporting agencies, once small and local, were consolidating to create a national credit reporting system, and the law offered a consumer-friendly counterweight to keep the playing field even.